colliona/DontClickTheWhiteTile/README.md

 Dont Click The White Tile
 ======
+#### This program has been created for my Programming Technologies university course.
 #### The copy of the famous android arcade game, don't tap the white tiles, programmed for PC.

 Version
 ------